wyqian1027/QCPHYS-UCLA/README.md

 ```
 * To run the lab online with Colab, you just need run the beginning pip commands to install the relevant libraries.
 It should take 2-3 minutes.

+The lab solution will be posted after the event.